quintans/ezSQL/README.md

 Motivation
 ==
 ezSQL was born out of the frustration of the "magic" of Hibernate.
-Also, writing HQL in plain text led to many mistakes and made refactoring dificult.
+Also, writing HQL in plain text led to many mistakes and made refactoring difficult.
-Another issue was the impossible task of serializing my entity beans without bringing along the entire database.
+(Nowadays there are tools that already solve this, like jOOQ, QueryDSL, to name a few) Another issue was the impossible task of serializing my entity beans without bringing along the entire database.

-_(Side note: the goSQL project is the same as this project, but in Go.)_

 ## SimpleJDBC
-ezSQL is build on top of the class named **SimpleJDBC**.
+ezSQL main implementation is build on top of the class named **SimpleJDBC**.
 This class isolates the developer from the details of JDBC call, like statement creation, exception handling, parameters handling, etc